dalibo/pev2/README.md

 npm run build-lib
 ```

-Library is built in the `dist-lib` directory.
+Library is built in the `dist` directory.

 ### Usage